Ememobong28/LittleGenius/README.md

 * Using AI-driven solutions to promote equitable access and enhance learning outcomes.*

 ## Project Description
-LittleGenius is an AI-driven personalized learning platform aimed at mitigating educational disparities in Arkansas, starting with the Little Rock School District.
+Little Genius is an AI-driven personalized learning platform aimed at mitigating educational disparities in Arkansas, starting with the Little Rock School District.

 How It Works:
 * Leverages OpenAI API and educational APIs for adaptive learning.